Stephen Bustin PhD FRSB MAE

 Expertise

-I continue to spend my time in the laboratory with the aim of improving conventional qPCR protocols and developing extreme fast protocols with a view to implementing them on point-of-care devices.
-It centres on fundamental assay design, novel amplification strategies, and the translation into reliable diagnostics.
+I work full-time in the laboratory with the aim of improving conventional qPCR and dPCR protocols and developing extreme fast protocols with a view to implementing them on point-of-care devices.
+My work centres on innovative assay design, extreme amplification strategies, and the translation into reliable diagnostics.
 I also acts a an advisor and expert witness in cases where the accurate use of PCR evidence is critical.

 Areas of expertise include: